pixelnest/pixelnest.github.io/work/bulletml-for-unity/pattern-file/index.md

 </bulletml>
 ```

+And the result with the `wait` instruction:

 [![wait example][wait]][wait]

 ## Instruction: action and actionRef

-Quickly and simply: you can define an action **inside** another action.
+Simply: you can nest an `<action />` **inside** another action.

-Using ``<actionRef>`` you can also reuse an action define in another context (but in the same file), using its label.
+Using `<actionRef>`, you can also reuse an action defined in another context (but in the same file) by specifying its label.

 You can even pass some parameters.
-This is very interesting to reuse a fire action and giving, for example, a different direction.
+This is very interesting to reuse a fire action and giving, for example, a different direction:

 ```xml
 <?xml version="1.0" ?>